Dhruv-0987/incubyte-test/README.md

-the tessttclass has the test cases fizzbuzz is the main class
+the tessttclass has the test cases fizzbuzz is the class developed